hariszaf/pema/README.md

 Finally, ***“16S_otutab.txt”*** is the OTU-table that PEMA ends up with.
 The OTU-table contains all information about how OTUs are distributed, and hence it contains the taxonomic composition across each sample of the dataset.

-In case that the **phylogeny-based taxonomy approach** has also been performed, another folder called **16S_taxon_assign_phylogeny_assignment** has been created;  two output files are included in this folder: the “epa_info.log” which includes all parameters as they were set in EPA-ng and the “epa_result.jplace” file which is the final output of this approach and can be used as an input to a series of different tools (e.g. iTOL) in order to visualize the assignments of the OTUs found to the reference tree of 1000 taxa. .
+In case that the **phylogeny-based taxonomy approach** has also been performed, another folder called **16S_taxon_assign_phylogeny_assignment** has been created;  two output files are included in this folder: the “epa_info.log” which includes all parameters as they were set in EPA-ng and the “epa_result.jplace” file which is the final output of this approach and can be used as an input to a series of different tools (e.g. iTOL) in order to visualize the assignments of the OTUs found to the reference tree of 1000 taxa.

 **Attention!**
 <br/>
-For the phylogeny-based taxonomy assignemnt, an MSA is supposed to be made with both the reference sequences and the queries; the final file is supposed to contain only the alignment of the query sequences as it ensued.
+For the phylogeny-based taxonomy assignment, an MSA is supposed to be made with both the reference sequences and the queries; the final file is supposed to contain only the alignment of the query sequences as it ensued.
 The reference sequences are removed automatically from the final MSA by PEMA which subsequently executes the “convertPhylipToFasta.sh” (which is located in the folder *scripts* of PEMA) manually written program, to convert this final MSA from phylip (.phy) to Fasta (.fasta) format.

 Finally, EPA-ng is performed using the MSA file (“papara_alignment.fasta”, located in the *gene_16S* folder) along with the reference MSA (“raxml_easy_right_refmsa.raxml.reduced.phy.fasta”) and the reference tree (“raxml_easy_right_refmsa.raxml.bestTree”).
 The last two files, can be found here: *PEMA/tools/silva_132/for_placement/createTreeTheEasyWay*

 * ### gene_COI

-For the COI marker gene, there are two clustering algorithms provided by PEMA but only one taxonomy assignment methond.
-Depending on the chosen clustering algorithm, a subfolder in the  Let us assume that the clustering method chosen by the user, was the Swarm clustering algorithm.
+For the COI marker gene, there are two clustering algorithms provided by PEMA but only one taxonomy assignment method.
+Depending on the chosen clustering algorithm, a subfolder is created in it.
+Let us assume that the clustering method chosen by the user, was the Swarm clustering algorithm.
 Then a subfolder in the *7.gene_dependent* folder is created called as the clustering algorithm chosen; in our case *"SWARM"**.

 The file “SWARM_otu_no_chimera.fasta” contains all the MOTUs found.